JoshSJKim/FCC---Basic-JavaScript/README.md

 ## Understanding Basic JavaScript

 - I will be going through the Basic JavaScript course on freeCodeCamp and documenting parts and concepts that I find difficult to comprehend.
+- UPDATE: I will be going through the Basic JavaScript module again and document all exercises for personal future reference.

 ### JavaScript Algorithms and Data Structures - Stand in Line